TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 ## Project/Goals

-AirBnB Listings Analysis with SQL/
+AirBnB Listings Analysis with SQL/To Analyse Capetown AirBnB Lisings Dataset in order to gain insights,and review trends and pattarns in the Dataset.

 (Fill in your description and goal here)
 To Analyse Capetown AirBnB Lisings Dataset in order to gain insights,and review trends and pattarns in the Dataset.